Domain Central

 Domain Central is an outlet shopping centre in Townsville.
-It is Queensland's largest major outlet, containing 60 stores including major retailers such as Harvey Norman, JB Hi-Fi, Freedom Furniture, Lincraft, TK Maxx (formerly Trade Secret) and a number of other homemaker, fashion and discount outlets.
+It is Queensland's largest major outlet, containing 60 stores including major retailers such as Harvey Norman, JB Hi-Fi, Freedom Furniture, Lincraft, and TK Maxx (formerly Trade Secret) and a number of other homemaker, fashion and discount outlets.
 The shopping centre was developed in 2006 and 2007 by Lancini Developments.

 Stores

-Domain Central remains primarily a homemaker mall, with the great majority of the centre's 60+ retailers specialising in furniture, interior design or consumer electronics.
+Domain Central remains primarily a homemaker mall, with the great majority of the centre's 60+ retailers specialising in furniture, interior design, or consumer electronics.
 There are also a number of fashion retailers in the centre, as well as some smaller specialist businesses.